Bachelor of Fine Arts BFA

 - Teaching staff are artists, designers and curators of international standing

-- On-campus art gallery
+- On-campus art gallery and studio spaces

 At least 14 credits in each of two other NCEA Level 3 subjects (not practical art subjects) is strongly recommended.

 Applicants should also provide 12 A4 colour photographs or colour photocopies from each NCEA folio as part of their application (see 'How to apply' section).
 They should include three examples of work from each of the folio panels plus images of three additional works – preferably in drawing – which will relate to the other examples.

 Students who have achieved only one practical art subject at NCEA Level 3 will need to provide an equivalent portfolio of work in a second subject.